Hotel Les Trois Rois: Early history

-The first surviving record of a hotel on this site with its modern name dates from 1681, where the "Drei Könige" Inn was identified as a place where itinerant merchants lodged.
-The name "Drei Könige" means "Three kings" and is a popular name for city hotels in Switzerland and southern Germany.
-It is thought to be a reference to the Magi (popularly, "Three Kings") who visited Jesus shortly after His birth: the Magi, like the merchants who stayed overnight in medieval hotels, were notable for the precious merchandise they carried with them.
+The first surviving record of a hotel on this site with its modern name dates from 1681, when the "Drei Könige" Inn was identified as a place where itinerant merchants lodged.
+The name "Drei Könige" means "Three Kings" and is a common name for city hotels in Switzerland and southern Germany.
+It is thought to be a reference to the Magi (popularly, "Three Kings"), who visited Jesus shortly after his birth.
+The Magi, like the merchants who stayed overnight in medieval hotels, were notable for the precious merchandise they carried with them.

-In 1841–42 the entire site was acquired by Johann Jakob Senn, hitherto a successful master tailor who foresaw possibilities for a massive expansion in leisure travel that would follow from the revolutions in transportation brought about by the river steamer and the coming of the railways.
+In 1841–42, the entire site was acquired by Johann Jakob Senn, hitherto a successful master tailor who foresaw possibilities for a massive expansion in leisure travel that would follow from the revolutions in transportation brought about by the river steamer and the coming of the railways.
 Senn demolished the hotel and had it rebuilt in a much more luxurious style, employing the fashionable Basel architect Amadeus Merian to design what would later be seen as an early example of Belle Époque architecture.
 The rebuilt hotel reopened on 16 February 1844.
-From then on it would present itself as a "Grand Hotel", with a guest list that included many leading figures from the worlds of politics and the arts.
+From then on, it would present itself as a "Grand Hotel", with a guest list that included many leading figures from the worlds of politics and the arts.

 Later history

-In 1915 the southern block of the hotel building was sold to the Basler Kantonalbank and renovated appropriately.
-Twenty-three years later, in 1938, the bankers moved out and this building became the City Tourist Information Office.
-In 2004 the hotel, together with the block that had been separated off and sold to the bank in 1915, was acquired by entrepreneur and dental implants magnate Thomas Straumann.
-The hotel was closed down for two years while it was comprehensively rebuilt, incorporating the southern block and with a view to recapturing as much as possible the reality of the 1844 original, but only insofar as this was possible without abandoning the more modern luxury features considered appropriate for the 21st century.
+In 1915, the southern block of the hotel building was sold to the Basler Kantonalbank and renovated accordingly.
+Twenty-three years later, in 1938, the bankers moved out and the building became the City Tourist Information Office.
+In 2004, the hotel, together with the block that had been separated and sold to the bank in 1915, was acquired by entrepreneur and dental implants magnate Thomas Straumann.
+The hotel was closed for two years while it was comprehensively rebuilt, incorporating the southern block and with a view to recapturing as much as possible the state of the 1844 original, insofar as this was possible without abandoning the more modern luxury features considered appropriate for the 21st century.
 The hotel reopened on 20 March 2006.
-In 2012 Straumann announced that he was looking for a buyer for the hotel.
-Disappointingly, a suitable buyer had still not been found two years later, and in December 2014 it was announced that the hotel was no longer for sale.
+In 2012, Straumann announced that he was looking for a buyer for the hotel.
+A suitable buyer had still not been found two years later, and in December 2014 it was announced that the hotel was no longer for sale.